Rules and requirements for customized themes

 Customizing the splash screens

 The splash screens are used when joining a conference (such as to capture a PIN), using a Virtual Reception or the Test Call Service, or to display an error such as insufficient licenses.
-Each splash screen consists of a background JPG file plus other SVG images and text that are overlaid onto the background image.
+Each splash screen consists of a background JPG file plus, on most screens, other SVG images or text elements that are overlaid onto the background image.

 The themeconfig.json file offers a lot of flexibility when customizing the appearance of the splash screens.
 You can override the default background image, graphics and text elements that are used on each splash screen, and modify where those elements are positioned.
 Each splash screen can be configured by specifying a splash_screens object and associated elements within your themeconfig.json file, as described below.